 A Neural Network in Under 4KB

 To demonstrate what a tinymind neural network can do, I chose to implement a classic “hello world” kind of program for neural networks (xor.cpp).
 Here I will demonstrate how to instantiate and train a neural network to predict the outcome of the mathematical XOR function.
 We will generate and feed known data into the neural network and train it to become an XOR predictor.
-By inspecting the generated output file during compilation, we can prove to ourselves that the whole neural network and associated code and data occupies a bit under 4KB in the final image, assuming we turn on compiler optimizations.
+By inspecting the generated output file during compilation, we can prove to ourselves that the whole neural network and associated code and data occupies under 4KB in the final image, assuming we turn on compiler optimizations.

 What 4KB Means for Embedded